elrashid24/medium-well/README.md

 * Comments: Gives logged in users the option to comment on stories

 ### Home Page
-Stories on the home page are seperated using 3 react components displayed using flex
+Stories on the home page are separated using 3 react components displayed using flex

 <img width="1431" alt="Screen Shot 2019-06-21 at 4 58 26 PM" src="https://user-images.githubusercontent.com/46327483/59959177-e0c39580-9466-11e9-85d5-49377f0b5fa3.png">